-PROVISIONAL INSTRUCTOR PROGRAM TESTING AND GRADING PROCEDURE
+INSTRUCTOR PROGRAM TESTING AND GRADING PROCEDURE

-The following testing and grading procedures are incorporated into the instructor course:
+The following tests and grading procedures are incorporated during the student's 1000-hour course:

 • Students must receive a grade of 70% or higher on each theory exam.
 Theory exams cover a review of Milady's Master Educator Student Course Book.